Yellowweii/Hexo-Blog/source/_posts/English-practising.md

   She suffers from impaired vision/hearing.
 - on demand phrase. available when a customer wants or asks for something They will sell a voice recognition product as an add-on, on-demand service for their users.
+- recognize /ˈrek.əɡ.naɪz/ v. to know someone or something because you have seen or heard him or her or experienced it before I hadn't seen her for 20 years, but I recognized her immediately.
 - hub n. the central or main part of something where there is most activity The City of London is the hub of the UK's financial world.
 - hybrid /ˈhaɪ.brɪd/ n. a plant or animal that has been produced from two different types of plant o- animal, especially to get better characteristics